 Use the Device Manager to uninstall the device.
 If Windows shows the option to Attempt to remove the driver for this device during the device uninstall, select that option.
 This option will not show for all devices and will only work if the driver is not in use by another device.

 After this, find a new driver for the device on the manufacturer’s website.
 In the case of the wdcsam.sys error, the latest Western Digital drivers will solve the issue.
-Our ene.sys article has the details for that solution.
+Our ene.sys article has the details for a solution with that driver.
 For other manufacturers, their support site should provide the latest drivers if available.

 Enable Memory Integrity using the Windows Registry

-If the above steps do not resolve the issue, it is possible to force the activation of the memory integrity in Windows 10 and Windows 11 using the Registry.
+If the above steps do not resolve the issue, it is possible to force the activation of the memory integrity in Windows 10 and Windows 11 using the Windows Registry.
 Although it is possible to use the Registry Editor for this to manually add the required keys and entries, it is easier to execute the commands to insert the registry keys from the console.
+Below are the steps.

 Open a command prompt window with administrator privileges.